Cerro Panizos: Geography and geomorphology

 Cerro Panizos lies in the Cordillera de Lipez mountain range of the Andean Altiplano-Puna high plateau.
 (Note: Sometimes the name is incorrectly applied to Laguna Colorada, which is a different volcano west of Panizos.)
-The volcano is a 40 km, gently sloping ignimbrite shield surrounding a 10–15 km lava dome semicircle.
+The volcano is a 40 km, gently-sloping ignimbrite shield surrounding a 10-15 km lava dome semicircle.
 The mountain named "Cerro Panizos" (Note: A second 5259 m high mountain also named "Cerro Panizos" is located south of the volcanic complex, but is not part of it.
 It constitutes a different volcanic system, together with Cerro Salle and Cerro Alcoak.) is a c.
-5300 m (Note: Exact estimates are 5228 m, 5360 m or 5494 m.) high lava dome in the southeastern semicircle.
-The other domes are Cerro Cuevas, Cerro Crucesnioc, Cerro Vicunahuasi west and 5540 m Cerro La Ramada north of Cerro Panizos mountain.
+5300 m (Note: Exact estimates are 5228 m, 5360 m or 5494 m.) lava dome in the southeastern semicircle.
+The other domes are Cerro Cuevas, Cerro Crucesnioc, Cerro Vicunahuasi west, and the 5540 m Cerro La Ramada north of Cerro Panizos mountain.
 (Note: Crucesnioc is also known as Crucesnioj or El Volcán, and Cerro La Ramada as Cerro Ramada.)

 Two calderas have been identified at Cerro Panizos.
 The larger one, which is centred south of the lava dome semicircle, may have been formed by downward sagging of the ground.
 Within this lies a smaller collapse caldera, outlined by the lava domes.
-Cerro Anta Cuevas, Cerro Chinchijaran, Cerro Limitayoc/Limitayo and Cerro Tucunquis are lava plateaus that rise from the ignimbrite shield.
+Cerro Anta Cuevas, Cerro Chinchijaran, Cerro Limitayoc/Limitayo, and Cerro Tucunquis are lava plateaus that rise from the ignimbrite shield.
 The 5158 m Limitayoc formed along a north-south trending fault and has an elongated shape, with traces of hydrothermal alteration at its northern end.

 Owing to the arid climate, little erosion has taken place.
 Parts of the ignimbrite are covered with windblown sand.
-Landforms have conical, dome-like or table-like shapes.
+Landforms have conical, dome-like, or table-like shapes.
 Erosion of the ignimbrite has formed cliffs and rows of pinnacles, the latter of which draw photographers owing to their exotic appearance.
 The ignimbrite shield of Panizos has been compared to paterae on Mars.